ruien0630/teamfyp/output_md/Singapura Finance - Annual Report 2020.md

 ## CORPORATE LOAN

 ![Image](output_md\Singapura Finance - Annual Report 2020_artifacts\image_000026_ead965d79c30723a1c161d007be649216c0660e931eb49c02523a3da5fbfcbf5.png)
+**Description**: The image shows a white outline of a classical-style bank building, complete with columns and a pediment, centered within a circular lavender-colored background.
+A dollar sign is prominently displayed within the pediment of the bank building.
+Part of a white arc shape is visible on the upper-right side of the circular background, partially obscured.

 **Description**: The image shows a stylized white outline of a classical bank building with four columns and a triangular pediment, on which a dollar sign is centered.
 The building is depicted within a solid, light purple circle, and the right side of the circle appears to be partially obscured by a larger, curved white element.